 About the Animal Rescue League

 Our Open Door policy means that no animal is ever refused shelter.
-Between the Shelter and Wildlife Center, we take in over 13,000 animals annually, and 15% of our animals came to us because they were turned away from limited admission shelters.
+Between the Shelter and Wildlife Center, we take in approximately 13,000 animals annually, and 15% of our animals came to us because they were turned away from limited admission shelters.
 As an Open Door Shelter, our presence is critical to the community.
 Without us, sick or injured animals would be left to suffer needlessly and dangerous animals would be left loose to roam the streets.
-Last year alone the Shelter re-homed over 6,100 animals and treated over 2,000 injured wildlife animals and spay/neutered over 6,400 animals.
+Last year alone the ARL re-homed over 7,000 animals and treated over 2,700 injured wild.
+Our veterinary clinic treated over 10,700 animals and spay/neutered over 7,000 pets.

 The Animal Rescue League Story